Saturon LogoSaturon

 Gamut Mapping & Out-of-Gamut Handling

-Colors defined in wide-gamut spaces like Display P3 or Rec.
-2020 may not be displayable on standard sRGB screens.
+Colors defined in wide-gamut spaces (Display P3, Rec.2020, etc.) may not be displayable on standard sRGB screens.
 Saturon gives you full control over:

 Why Gamut Mapping Matters